tushar2704/Sales-for-Retail-and-Food-Services/query/README.md

 As with any analysis, it is essential to interpret the results with caution and context, considering other factors that may influence sales fluctuations in different industries.

+## Which businesses all-time average sale was above 10 billion dollars?
+Analysis Report: Businesses with All-Time Average Sales Above $10 Billion

+Introduction:
+In this analysis, we aimed to identify businesses whose all-time average sales were above 10 billion dollars.
+We used a PostgreSQL query to calculate the average sales for each unique business in the "retail_sales" table and filtered the results to find businesses meeting the specified criterion.
+The goal is to identify businesses that have consistently achieved high sales figures over time, making them stand out in terms of revenue generation.

+Data Source:
+The data used for this analysis was sourced from the "retail_sales" table, which contains information about sales data for various businesses.
+The dataset consists of columns such as kind_of_business (representing different businesses) and sales (containing the sales figures in dollars).

+Methodology:

+Data Calculation: We started by creating a PostgreSQL query to calculate the average sales for each unique business in the "retail_sales" table.
+The query utilized the AVG() function to calculate the average sale amount.

+Filtering the Results: Next, we used the HAVING clause in the query to filter the results based on the condition that the average sale should be greater than 10 billion dollars.
+Since the "sales" column is in dollars, we converted the amount to cents (1 dollar = 100 cents) in the condition.

+Results and Insights:
+Based on our analysis, we identified businesses that had all-time average sales above 10 billion dollars.
+Here are the key insights:

+High-Performing Businesses: The analysis allowed us to pinpoint businesses that consistently achieved high sales figures, with an average exceeding 10 billion dollars.
+These businesses have demonstrated robust revenue generation capabilities over time.

+Revenue Stability: Businesses with such high average sales figures indicate stability and sustained performance in their respective markets.
+Their ability to consistently achieve significant sales highlights their position as industry leaders.

+Potential Growth Indicators: The identified businesses can serve as potential indicators of industries with lucrative growth opportunities.
+Understanding the factors contributing to their success can inform strategic decisions for other businesses aspiring to achieve similar growth.

+Data Visualization:
+While this particular analysis does not require data visualization, it is recommended to visualize and showcase the findings in Tableau or other visualization tools if the dataset is part of a more extensive analysis or dashboard.

+Conclusion:
+In conclusion, this analysis provided valuable insights into businesses that have all-time average sales above 10 billion dollars.
+These high-performing businesses are indicative of revenue stability and potential growth opportunities.
+Understanding their success factors can be beneficial for businesses seeking to optimize their performance and achieve significant revenue growth.
+The analysis highlights the power of data-driven insights in identifying market leaders and potential areas for investment and growth.

+Please note that the quality and significance of the results are dependent on the quality and accuracy of the underlying data.
+Furthermore, this analysis is just one aspect of a more comprehensive business analysis and can be incorporated as a part of a larger Tableau dashboard or data-driven storytelling for stakeholders.

+## Which kind of businesses within the automotive industry had the highest sales revenue for 2022?
+Analysis Report: Top-Selling Kind of Businesses within the Automotive Industry for 2022

+Introduction:
+In this analysis, we sought to identify the kind of businesses that achieved the highest sales revenue within the automotive industry for the year 2022.
+To accomplish this, we utilized a PostgreSQL query to extract the relevant data from the "retail_sales" table.
+The objective was to uncover the specific type of business that demonstrated exceptional performance in terms of sales within the automotive sector during the specified year.

+Data Source:
+The data used for this analysis was sourced from the "retail_sales" table, which contains information about sales in various industries, including the automotive sector.
+The dataset includes columns such as kind_of_business, industry, year, and sales.

+Methodology:

+Data Filtering: We began by creating a PostgreSQL query that filters the data to include only records associated with the automotive industry for the year 2022.

+Sales Aggregation: The query then aggregated the total sales revenue for each type of business within the automotive industry for the specified year.

+Ranking Results: After obtaining the total sales figures, we sorted the results in descending order based on sales revenue.
+This allowed us to identify the kind of business that secured the highest sales within the automotive industry for 2022.

+Results and Insights:
+Based on our analysis, we obtained the following insights:

+Top-Selling Kind of Business: The analysis revealed the specific kind of business within the automotive industry that generated the highest sales revenue for 2022.
+Data Visualization:
+Given that this analysis focuses on a single data point (the top-selling kind of business), visualization may not be necessary.
+However, if you want to present the results in a more visually appealing manner, a simple text-based visualization or a table displaying the kind of business and its corresponding sales revenue could be used.

+Conclusion:
+In conclusion, this analysis successfully identified the kind of business that achieved the highest sales revenue within the automotive industry for the year 2022.
+Understanding the top-performing kind of business in this sector can offer valuable insights for decision-makers and stakeholders.
+It may inform strategic business decisions, marketing efforts, or resource allocation to optimize performance in the automotive industry.

+As this is a specific and concise analysis, it is essential to consider incorporating it as a part of a more extensive portfolio project that explores other business questions or performs a more comprehensive analysis using additional data points.
+The goal is to demonstrate a holistic understanding of data analysis and effective communication of insights through the use of SQL queries and visualizations.

+## What is the contribution percentage of each business in the automotive industry this year?
+Analysis Report: Contribution Percentage of Businesses in the Automotive Industry (Current Year)

+Introduction:
+In this analysis, we aimed to determine the contribution percentage of each business category within the automotive industry for the current year.
+We utilized a PostgreSQL query to extract the necessary data from the "retail_sales" table and calculated the total sales for each business category in the automotive sector.
+The objective is to gain insights into the relative significance of different business types in driving sales within the automotive industry during the current year.

+Data Source:
+The data used for this analysis was sourced from the "retail_sales" table, containing information about sales figures for various businesses in different industries, including the automotive sector.
+The dataset includes columns such as kind_of_business, industry, sales, year, and more.

+Methodology:

+Data Selection: We began by creating a PostgreSQL query that selects data related to the automotive industry for the current year.
+The query calculated the total sales for each business category (kind_of_business) within the automotive industry using the SUM(sales) function and grouped the results accordingly.

+Total Automotive Sales: Another step involved calculating the total sales of the automotive industry for the current year using a separate Common Table Expression (CTE) named "total_sales_automotive."

+Contribution Percentage Calculation: The main query then derived the contribution percentage of each business category within the automotive industry.
+This percentage was calculated by dividing the total sales of each business category by the total sales of the automotive industry and multiplying the result by 100.

+Results and Insights:
+The analysis yielded valuable insights into the contribution of various business categories within the automotive industry for the current year.
+Here are the key findings:

+Business Categories Impact: The contribution percentage reveals the significance of each business category in driving sales within the automotive industry.
+Some business types may have a higher contribution percentage, indicating a more substantial impact on the overall automotive sales for the year.

+Identifying Dominant Businesses: The analysis helps identify businesses that play a dominant role in generating revenue within the automotive sector.
+These dominant businesses are crucial to understanding the dynamics of the industry and may offer opportunities for strategic partnerships or investment.

+Spotting Growth Areas: Businesses with a relatively low contribution percentage may present opportunities for growth and improvement.
+Exploring factors that affect their sales performance can assist in devising strategies to enhance their contribution to the automotive industry.

+Data Visualization:
+To effectively present the findings, we recommend visualizing the contribution percentage of each business category in a Tableau dashboard.
+A pie chart or a bar chart can be employed to display the distribution of sales contributions among different business types.

+Conclusion:
+In conclusion, the analysis provides valuable insights into the relative contribution of various business categories within the automotive industry for the current year.
+Understanding the impact of each business type on automotive sales can inform decision-making and drive future business strategies.
+The Tableau dashboard, visualizing the contribution percentages, will offer stakeholders an intuitive view of the business landscape within the automotive sector.
+This analysis showcases the power of data-driven insights and visualization in making informed business decisions.